vsrajan/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for the DataScience course for Coursera
+Repository for the DataScience course from Coursera